hxwang/Security-Summary/MTD/intro/readme.md

 - Combat the advantage of attacker
   - the static nature of current networks makes it easy to attack and breach a system and to maintain illegal access priviledges for extended periods of time.

+### Examples
+- Periodiacallly change the operating of a system that provides a critical service, to make it harder for attackers to exploit a specific OS's known vulnerabilities.
+- Restructruing a software-defined network's topology, which could disrupt attacks amounted through compromised nodes in the subne.
+- Changeing the address space layout to disrupt precoded buffer-overflow.

 ### Challenge
 - First and foremost, while a network's configuration can be amde more dynamic through constant changing, legitimate users still need to locate and access needed services.